HiPERCAM/hipercam/README.rst

                client library which you can get from: https://github.com/websocket-client/websocket-client

+  sep        : astronomical source extractor for the aligntool script

 Once you have all these, then its the usual installation:

   python setup.py install